 There are different types of myeloma.
-They are named after the abnormal immunoglobulin (paraprotein) the myeloma cells make.
-But they are all usually treated in the same way.
+Each type of myeloma is named after the abnormal immunoglobulin (paraprotein) the myeloma cells make.
+They may cause different symptoms, but they are all usually treated in the same way.

 We have more information about the causes and risk factors of myeloma.

 Myeloma can be diagnosed in different ways.
 Some people may see their GP about symptoms.
 These include:

 - having infections one after the other (recurrent infections)

 Your GP may arrange for some blood tests or scans.
 If necessary, they then refer you to a doctor who specialises in blood conditions (heamatologist) at the hospital for more tests and treatment.

 Some people are diagnosed with myeloma after going into hospital with more severe symptoms such as:

 At the hospital the haematologist will examine you and arrange more tests.
 These can include:

 You may be asked to collect samples of your urine (pee).
 This is to test for Bence Jones protein in your urine and to test how well your kidneys are working.
 Sometimes you may need to take a container home and collect your pee over 24 hours.
 The nurses will explain more about how to do this test.

 If myeloma cells are found, further tests called cytogenetic tests, may be done on bone marrow sample.
 Cytogenetics is the study of chromosomes.
 Chromosomes are made up of genes.
 Genes carry the instructions cells need to work properly.
 Cytogenetic tests look for changes in the chromosomes of the myeloma cells to find out more about the cells and how they might respond to treatment.